JhonathanMusa/api_node_jwt/README.md

 # api_node_jwt
-Api built with nodejs, express and jwt
+Api built with nodejs, express, using jwt